Tony Genna: Gang war and death

 After the O'Banion murder, Chicago erupted into a full-scale war.
 The North Siders—now led by Earl "Hymie" Weiss—attempted to kill Torrio outside his home, causing him to flee to Italy, leaving his second-in-command—Alphonse "Scarface" Capone—as head of the Outfit.

 Then, the North Siders took aim at the Gennas.
 On May 26, 1925, Weiss, Vincent "the Schemer" Drucci and George "Bugs" Moran wounded Tony's brother Angelo in a high-speed chase, causing him to die shortly after.
 Then on June 13, 1925, Mike Genna was killed by police after a shootout with North Siders.

 On July 8, 1925, Tony Genna was asked to meet by one of his friends—Antonio "Cavalero" Spano (aka Giuseppe Nerone)—at Grand Avenue and Curtis Street.
 He agreed, not knowing that the meeting was set up by Drucci and Moran.
 The two men met in front of a grocery store, and when they shook hands, another two men stepped out from behind Spano and shot Genna in the chest and abdomen (Spano set it up to be just like O'Banion's murder).
 Tony was rushed to the hospital and lived long enough to tell Sam Genna that it was Spano who lured him.

 Funeral

 Genna's funeral was the exact opposite of his brother Genna's funeral.
 It was modest and secretive.
 There were only two floral pieces, one from a relative and one from his remaining brothers.
 His casket cost $5,000.
 None of his brothers showed up at the funeral.
-Due to Tony being a slain gangster, Cardinal Mundelin refused the family Catholic funeral rites.
+Due to Tony being a slain gangster, Cardinal Mundelein refused the family Catholic funeral rites.